vikramkannav/HeartRate/source/includes/_users.md

 ## Followers

-This API is used for show the followers.
+This API is used to show the followers by the user.

 ```shell
 curl -X GET \